 “The Werribee Open Range Zoo transformation will significantly change the way wildlife is cared for in Victoria’s western regions, as well as allowing visitors to see this care firsthand,” says minister for Energy, Environment and Climate Change Lily D’Ambrosio.

 The koala ward will include two fully equipped surgery rooms and a neonatal room, while twelve outdoor recovery zones will be built next to the hospital to house injured koalas and other wildlife during their rehabilitation and a large browse plantation at the zoo will provide a critical food source.

 As well as increasing the Zoo’s capacity to care for koalas, native birds, reptiles and mammals in Victoria’s western regions by up to 400%, the new facility will also equip Zoos Victoria’s team of wildlife experts with greater resources to respond during bushfire emergencies.
 Importantly, Zoo visitors will also be able to witness staff undertaking their wildlife conservation work and help foster care and respect for wildlife.

 This is Mini, a teeny tiny koala joey, who was found in a critical condition in the wild.
 With the help of a wildlife carer, this little one made its way to the Werribee Open Range Zoo Veterinary team for life-saving care.
 Now back with a wildlife carer, Mini is putting on weight and is getting more active every day, our hope is to see her return to wild, near where she was found.
 I’m not crying, you are! ❤

-The announcement follows last summer’s devastating bushfire season where Zoos Victoria’s veterinary teams treated and rehabilitated bushfire-affected wildlife, and RSPCA Victoria deployed its Mobile Animal Care Unit and support staff to triage locations.
+The ward follows 2020/21 summer’s devastating bushfire season where Zoos Victoria’s veterinary teams treated and rehabilitated bushfire-affected wildlife, and RSPCA Victoria deployed its Mobile Animal Care Unit and support staff to triage locations.
 Both organisations continue to actively support communities and animals through the recovery.